4-Aminobiphenyl: Synthesis and reactivity

 Together with other isomers, 4-nitrobiphenyl is obtained by nitration of biphenyl.
 4-Aminobiphenyl can in principle be obtained by reduction of 4-azidobiphenyl with diphosphorus tetraiodide (P_{2}I_{4}).

 Mechanism of action

-Possible mechanism for formation of reactive oxygen species during 4-aminobiphenyl metabolism leading to DNA damage.
+Hypothesized mechanism of toxicity for 4-aminobiphenyl.

 General mechanism

 4-Aminobiphenyl causes DNA damage, which is thought to be mediated by formation of DNA adducts.
 In this process, 4-aminobiphenyl is oxidized in the liver giving the N-hydroxy derivative (4-aminobiphenyl-(NHOH)) by a cytochrome P450 isozyme.
 The final products of this metabolism are aryl nitrenium ions which form DNA adducts.
 During this process reactive oxygen species might also be produced and lead to oxidative DNA damage which might also play a role in the carcinogenesis.
 (N-hydroxy derivative causes oxidative DNA damage dramatically enhanced by NADH which leads to oxidation of 4-aminobiphenyl to a hydronitroxide radical).
 A linear correlation was found between adduct levels and the occurrence of liver tumors in female mice by comparing DNA adducts and tumorigenesis.